joeky888/dotfile/Misc/toefl.md

   - Antibiotics decreased the death rate in the 20th centry
   - Vaccines saves millions of lives during the pandemic
   - Monkeypox was vanquished in 2023 (within one year)
+  - The Prohibition era 美國禁酒令 - Making Moonshine had become illegal.
+Facilitate the growth of Coca-Cola which was merely in a niche market
+  - smallpox 天花
+  - chickenpox 水痘
 - Music
   - "We Are The World" by Michael Jackson in 1985 to save children starvation in Africa
 - Greate invention in past 100y